The big picture today

 After today’s market close

-Alphabet (GOOGL), Microsoft (MSFT), Snap (SNAP), Teladoc (TDOC), Texas Instruments (TXN), Visa (V), And Waste Management (WM) are expected to release their quarterly results after the shares halt trading.
+When shares stop trading today, no company is expected to release quarterly results.
 Those interested in learning more about upcoming quarterly earnings reports should head to the Nasdaq Earnings Calendar.

 on the horizon